Data privacy and exchange in Managed deployments

 Enable your own SMTP server to determine how Dynatrace delivers email notifications, reports, and other communications to users and administrators.

-- To configure your own SMTP server, log into the Cluster Management Console and go to Settings > Emails >SMTP server.
+- To configure your own SMTP server, in the Dynatrace menu, go to Settings > Emails > SMTP server.

 You can find more information on configuring your own SMTP server in Configure an SMTP server connection.